I'm Michaela

 After losing my mom, everything changed.
 Photos and videos became more than memories — they became proof.
 That someone was here.
 That a moment happened.
 That it mattered.

-Around 19, I started my professional dance career while also pursuing digital media in college.
+Around 19, I started my professional dance career while also pursuing digital media in college at LSU.
 I worked as a digital media manager for a national traveling dance convention, constantly creating and adapting.
 That season shaped how I see movement, energy, and storytelling in real time.

 I first picked up a camera in high school, photographing football games without really knowing where it would lead.
 I just knew I loved the feeling of freezing a moment and holding onto it.